-The Centers for Disease Control and Prevention (CDC) deem insufficient sleep a significant public health concern, estimating that 50 to 70 million people in the United States have a sleep or wakefulness disorder.
+The Centers for Disease Control and Prevention (CDC) deem insufficient sleep a significant public health concern, estimating that

 Researchers from the Northwestern University Feinberg School of Medicine in Chicago, IL, set out to examine the link between having a sense of purpose in one's life and the quality of one's sleep.